m0Ray/libifaddr/README.md

 ## About "netifaces"
 I am aware of its existence.
 "libifaddr" was created mostly for internal use.
 I found "netifaces" too bloated for my project.
-It can be also used for educational purposes due to its extreme simplicity and advanced usage of Pyrex language features.
+It can be also used for educational purposes due to its extreme simplicity and advanced usage of Cython language features.